 To defend the borders against external enemies, the Romans carried out large-scale fortification works in the Danube, Rhine, Euphrates, Mesopotamia, Africa, Britain and Asia Minor.
-Hadrian’s Wall built in Britain (to defend the border against the Pict tribes), limes Germanic and Agri Decumates (on the Danube and Rhine, defending the Empire against invasion Germans), limes in Africa (protecting against the invasions of Massagets and other tribes from the depths of Africa), limes in Syria and Mesopotamia, on the Euphrates (defending against invasions from the Parthian State), Coastal forts in Gaul and Britain (as a defense against attacks by German invaders and pirates arriving by sea).
+Hadrian’s Wall was built in Britain (to defend the border against the Pict tribes), limes Germanic and Agri Decumates (on the Danube and Rhine, defending the Empire against invasion Germans), limes in Africa (protecting against the invasions of Massagets and other tribes from the depths of Africa), limes in Syria and Mesopotamia, on the Euphrates (defending against invasions from the Parthian State), Coastal forts in Gaul and Britain (as a defence against attacks by German invaders and pirates arriving by sea).
 All these fortification systems (limes) were a complicated combination of forts, watch and signal towers, palisades, stone and brick walls, legionary and auxiliary camps (castra), auxiliary army camps, fortified cities and fortresses.
 This system was intended to defend the borders against external invasions.
-Archaeologists have found traces of it with the help of aerial prospecting and excavations (limes was discovered in Syria and Africa, excavations were carried out along the entire length of Hadrian’s Wall, on the Germanic limes).
+Archaeologists have found traces of it with the help of aerial prospecting and excavations (limes were discovered in Syria and Africa, and excavations were carried out along the entire length of Hadrian’s Wall, on the Germanic limes).

-Demobilized soldiers constituted an important factor in Romanization, settling after the completed service on the land granted by the state, creating towns in border regions (vici).
+Demobilized soldiers constituted an important factor in Romanization, settling after the completed service on the land granted by the state, and creating towns in border regions (vici).

-A modern and efficient disciplined army successfully defended the empire and suppressed internal riots (the rise of bucol in Egypt, the rise of Takfarinas in Mauritania, the Jewish uprising, riots in Gaul and Britain) ensuring security and order.
+A modern and efficient disciplined army successfully defended the empire and suppressed internal riots (the rise of bucol in Egypt, the rise of Tacfarinas in Mauritania, the Jewish uprising, riots in Gaul and Britain) ensuring security and order.

 Rome against the rest of the world